West Columbia, Texas: History

 Columbia was established in 1826 by Josiah Hughes Bell when the town was laid out two miles west of Marion, later known as East Columbia.
-Columbia was briefly the capital of the Republic of Texas from September to December 1836.
-The town hosted the First Congress of the Republic of Texas when Sam Houston became president on October 22, 1836.
-The House of Representatives and Senate each met in private homes.
-The First Congress voted to move the capital to Houston on November 30 because Columbia lacked living quarters for government officials.
-On December 27, 1836, Stephen F. Austin died at the home of George B. McKinstry in Columbia.
+Columbia served as the capital of the Republic of Texas from September 1836 until the government relocated to Houston in April 1837.
+The town hosted the First Congress of the Republic of Texas, which convened on October 3, 1836; Sam Houston was inaugurated as president on October 22.
+The House of Representatives convened in a two-story frame house, while the Senate met in a smaller house.
+On November 30, 1836, Congress convened in joint session and chose to relocate the seat of government to Houston, citing Columbia’s inadequate accommodations for government personnel.
+President Houston ordered the move on December 15.
+On December 27, 1836, Secretary of State Stephen F. Austin died at the home of George B. McKinstry in Columbia.